ppy/osu-wiki/wiki/Help_Centre/en.md

 **Please use [the password recovery page](https://osu.ppy.sh/home/password-reset) to reclaim your account automatically, provided that you still have access to the email you registered with.**

-If this does not work for you (or you do not have access to your registration email), please send an email to our [support team](mailto:accounts@ppy.sh) with as much information as you can think of to help us acknowledge you as the owner of your account.
+If this does not work for you (or you do not have access to your registration email), please send an email to our [support team](mailto:accounts@ppy.sh) with as much information as you can think of to help us identify you as the owner of your account.

-Good information to include this email would be:
+Good information to include in this email would be:

-- The name of the email address that you registered the account on, or any other email the account has been associated with since
+- The email address that you registered the account on, or any other email the account has been associated with since
 - Any receipts for purchased osu!supporter tags or other items from the osu!store
 - The last date you can remember being able to access your account normally
 - Any other identifying information that you think could be helpful (excluding scores or replays, those do not help us very much!)